Home » All Posts » Blackstone Griddle Recipes » Blackstone Griddle Cakes

 • To test for cake doneness, use a toothpick.
 When you feel the cake is done, insert a toothpick into the cake.
 If the cake is done, the toothpick will come out clean.
 If the cake is not done, the toothpick will have some wetness from the batter and should be cooked longer.

-This recipe is super simple because you will use a cake mix.
-Use your favorite cake recipe if you feel adventurous but remember that baking times will vary.
+Simple Ingredients and Preparation: This recipe is super simple because you will use a cake mix.
+TIP: Use your favorite cake recipe if you feel adventurous, but remember that baking times will vary.
+Gather all the ingredients and turn the griddle to the lowest setting to preheat the flat-top.

-Do you want a larger cake?
-Use an 8 or 9 inch round pan and use 6 level scoops per pan or 1/2 of the cake batter.
-Adjust the cooking time for a larger cake.
+Adjusting for Larger Cakes: Do you want a larger cake?
+Use an 8 or 9-inch round pan and use 6 level scoops per pan or half of the cake batter.
+Adjust the cooking time accordingly.

 How to Bake on a Blackstone Griddle

-After about 10 minutes, gently lift the lid part of the way to see how the cake is baking.
-If it looks completely done, use a toothpick to check for doneness.
-If the cake is not done, bake a few minutes longer.
+Baking Times Will Vary: After about 10 minutes, gently lift the lid partway to check how the cake is baking.
+Keep the heat trapped into the dome lid.
+If it looks done, use a toothpick to check for doneness.
+If not, bake for a few minutes longer.

-Make this frosting ahead of time and store in an air-tight container.
+Finishing Touches: Make the frosting ahead of time and store it in an airtight container.
 For a professional look, use a #2D Wilton star tip and a piping bag to apply the frosting to the cake.
-Finish the cake with your favorite sprinkles for an extra special touch.
+Finish with your favorite sprinkles for an extra special touch.

 Blackstone Desserts